abhi7990484365/capstone-documentation-demo/README.md

 # Capstone Documentation Demo API

-A small Python REST API used as a sample repository for the ELITEA Automated Documentation Sync capstone.
+A Python REST API for the ELITEA automated documentation sync capstone, with health-check and greeting endpoints.

 ## Purpose
 This service exposes a health endpoint and a simple greeting endpoint.
 It is intended for documentation and workflow testing, not production use.